Monopoles and Landau-Ginzburg Models II: Floer Homology: Results from the First Paper

-Let $\Sigma=(\T^2, g_\Sigma)$ be a 2-torus with a \textbf{flat} metric.
-In the special case when $X=\C\times \Sigma$ is a K\"{a}hler manifold furnished with the product metric and the complex orientation, the equations (\ref{SWEQ}) can be understood more explicitly, as we explain now.
+Let $\Sigma=(\T^2, g_\Sigma)$ be a 2-torus equipped with a \textbf{flat} metric.
+In the case that $X=\C_z\times \Sigma$ a K\"{a}hler manifold, furnished with the product metric and oriented by the complex structure, the equations (\ref{SWEQ}) can be understood more explicitly as follows.